virenw/liftweb_basic_squeryl_record/README.md

 liftweb_basic_squeryl_record
 ============================

-This goal of this project is to server as a template of the liftweb_basic project with the Squeryl-Record module.
+The goal of this project is to server as a template of the liftweb_basic project with the Squeryl-Record module.

 Scala version: 2.10.0